lingjf/h2unit/doc/matcher.md

 ```

 ### Memory compare matcher (`Me`)
-Expection is described by buffer, length and width.
+Expection is described by buffer, size and width.

 #### explicit width

-- `1` bit width, length is in bit unit.
+- `1` bit width, size is in bit unit.
-- `8` byte width, length is in byte unit.
+- `8` byte width, size is in byte unit.
-- `16` uint16 width (2 bytes), length is in uint16 unit.
+- `16` uint16 width (2 bytes), size is in uint16 unit.
-- `32` uint32 width (4 bytes), length is in uint32 unit.
+- `32` uint32 width (4 bytes), size is in uint32 unit.
-- `64` uint64 width (8 bytes), length is in uint64 unit.
+- `64` uint64 width (8 bytes), size is in uint64 unit.

 ```C++